May 4, 1942

 with aircraft and personnel then deploy to the Mediterranean Theater of Operations (MTO).

 Ten P-39 Airacobras took off from 7 Mile Drome near Port Moresby on a mission to strafe Lae Airfield at dawn.
-All four Airacobras failed to return and were presumed lost due to poor weather including: P-39D 41-6956 pilot 2nd Lt.
+Four fail to return and were presumed lost due to poor weather: P-39D 41-6956 pilot 2nd Lt.

 Charles L. Schwimmer (MIA) P-39D 41-6825 pilot 1st Lt.
 Jeff D. Hooker, Jr. (MIA), P-39D 41-6971 pilot 1st Patrick M. Armstrong, Jr. (MIA) and P-39F 41-7145 pilot 1st Lt.
 Victor R. Talbot (MIA).